-A course which is offered by two departments or at graduate and undergraduate levels and carries both department or level names as part of its course number is a cross-listed course. e.g., GAHN 6414/NUTR 4414 Nutrition Education in the Community is one course but is listed as GAHN 6414 Nutrition Education in the Community and NUTR 4414 Nutrition Education in the Community.
-The transcript will read as GAHN 6414/NUTR 4414 Nutrition Education in the Community.
+A course which is offered by two departments or at graduate and undergraduate levels and carries both department or level names as part of its course number is a cross-listed course. e.g., GCRD 6325/GLIT 6732 Reading and Teaching Popular Culture is one course but is listed as GCRD 6325 Reading and Teaching Popular Culture and GLIT 6732 Reading and Teaching Popular Culture.
+The transcript will read as GCRD 6325/GLIT 6732 Reading and Teaching Popular Culture.
+Note: When a graduate course is cross-listed with an undergraduate course e.g. GAHN 6414/NUTR 4414, the undergraduate course (NUTR 4414) does not appear on the transcript.